John Hessler, FRGS

 Applied Mathematician, Geographic Information Systems Scientist, and Professor in Baltimore, MD.

-I am the director of the biomap-lab, where our present research centers on mapping the complex transmission pathways of the 2014-2016 Ebola virus outbreak in West Africa, modeling the early spatial dynamics of SARS-CoV-2, and tracing the movement of avian H5N1 influenza in wild bird & mammal populations, using fluid flow models.
+I am the director of the biomap-lab, where our present research centers on mapping the complex transmission pathways of the 2014-2016 Ebola virus outbreak in West Africa, the early geospatial dynamics of SARS-CoV-2 and on tracing the movement of avian H5N1 influenza in wild bird & mammal populations, using fluid flow models.

-Affiliated researchers at the Data Science & AI Institute at Johns Hopkins, we are exploring the application of machine learning to complex problems in spatial epidemiology, like the mapping of H5N1 influenza in migratory birds, and have recently joined the struggle to understand the mathematics of deep neural networks, using renormalization group methods.
+An affiliated researcher at the Data Science & AI Institute at Johns Hopkins, I am exploring the use of machine learning in GIS environments, and have joined the struggle to understand the foundations of neural networks, using renormalization group methods.

-My theoretical work concentrates on the mathematical foundations of wavelet analysis and spectral methods in spatial epidemiology, on the development of Markov Random Field disease mapping algorithms, and on computational approaches to the uncertain geographic context problem.
+My theoretical work concentrates on the development of wavelet and spectral techniques for geographic time-series analysis of complex problems in spatial epidemiology, Markov Random Field disease mapping algorithms, and on computational approaches to the uncertain geographic context problem.

-Over the last decade at Johns Hopkins University, I have given lectures or taught the seminars, Bioinformatics and the Mapping of Disease; Bayesian Disease Mapping; Evolutionary Game Theory; Fourier and Time Series Analysis in Spatial Epidemiology; the History and Archaeology of Pandemics; and the Mathematical of Machine Learning for GIS.
+Over the last decade at Johns Hopkins University, I have given lectures or taught the seminars, Bioinformatics and the Mapping of Disease; Bayesian Techniques for Disease Mapping; Deep Learning and the Foundations of GeoAI; Archaeology, Ancient DNA, & the History of Pandemics; Algorithmic & Evolutionary Game Theory; and the Mathematics of Machine & Deep Learning.

 A Fellow of the Royal Geographical Society, I find being close to the gentle hum of supercomputers, pondering the complex labyrinths of renormalization group theory, and exploring the philosophical knots of evolutionary algorithms, strangely comforting.